jsmillie7/water-monitor/README.md

 ```

 The first time you run the build script, it will ask
-a series of questions and write them locally to a json
+a series of questions and write a json data file.
-data file.

 That data file will be written to the board, as will several
 python files.